burnszac001/simon/README.md

-# simon-db
+# simon-websocket

-This deliverable demonstrates using a database service, MongoDB, to persistently save data.
+This deliverable demonstrates peer to peer communication using WebSocket.